 |NURSING 702||Health Promotion and Disease Prevention in Diverse Communities||3|

-2. Demonstrate advanced nursing knowledge of assessment and disease management in the adult-gerontological patient populations.
+- Demonstrate advanced nursing knowledge of assessment and disease management in the adult-gerontological patient populations, including the use of pharmacologic and nonpharmacologic interventions to promote and maintain health.

-4. Strategically practice and demonstrate effectiveness within the three spheres of influence that comprise CNS practice.
+- Strategically practice and demonstrate effectiveness within the hree spheres of influence that comprise CNS practice: clients, nurses and nursing practice, and organizational systems of care.